 For example, to create the same RedHat 7 package as the official one, but without the embedded ICU and its large datafile, you can execute the following (assuming that the sources are placed in

 /manticore/sources/ on the host):

-The same way you can build binaries/packages not only for popular Linux distributions, but also for FreeBSD, Windows and macOS.
+The same process can be used to build binaries/packages not only for popular Linux distributions, but also for FreeBSD, Windows, and macOS.